Run a PFN from Source Code

 When you are running a PFN, you are required to open network ports on your nodes to allow other nodes (i.e., peers) to connect to you.
 There are different Aptos network types, and each network type uses a different port.
 However, the only network type that a PFN uses is the public network, where PFNs to connect to other PFNs and VFNs.

 Your PFN can be configured so that the public network operates using a specific port on your node.
 You can configure the port settings using the node configuration YAML file.
-Here is an example configuration file for a PFN that configures the public network to use port 6180
+Here is an for a PFN that configures the public network to use port 6180

 .